 Transferwise provides easy to use alternative for an international money transfer

 2. Cut off complexity

-Overdensity is the worst enemy of your digital bank CX design.
+Overdensity is the worst enemy of your digital bank UX design.
 Too many elements will frustrate the user and ruin his/her experience.
 Overdensity concerns not only the number of elements in interface, but also the diversity of their visual characteristics.
 The overcharge with multi-colors and multi-shapes will definitely create a sense of chaos.
 Stick to coherent and holistic aesthetics forming easy to understand design language.